cdot65/pan-os-upgrade/docs/index.md

 INFO - ⚙️ Firewall is rebooting...
 INFO - ⚙️ Firewall is responding to requests but hasn't finished its reboot process...
 INFO - ⚙️ Firewall is responding to requests but hasn't finished its reboot process...
-INFO - ✅ Firewall upgraded and rebooted in 343 seconds"
+INFO - ✅ Firewall upgraded and rebooted in 343 seconds

 ```